KGharib/Analysing-and-Predicting-King-County-House-sales/README.md

 <br><br>

 ### Pre-Processing Steps
-- replaced Null values from waterfront and yr_renovated with the median
+- replaced Null values from waterfront and yr_renovated with the median, the reason being is i wanted to preserve the Median value for that column for future statistical anaylsis.
 - removed Null/Missing values from view columns as it was only 63 missing points.
 - changed Data column into a dtype format
 - removed "?" values in sqft_basement